Bazin (fabric)

-Bazin (or basin) is a West African fabric with its origin in Europe imported in Mali, made from hand-dyed cotton, resulting in a damask textile known for its stiffness and vibrant sheen.
+Bazin (or basin) is a West African fabric with its origin in Europe, made from hand-dyed cotton, it is imported to African countries from Europe and is then hand-dyed resulting in a damask textile known for its stiffness and vibrant sheen.
 It is primarily recognized as the most commonly used fabric for crafting a Boubou, a long, loose traditional outerwear worn by both men and women, particularly in West Africa.

 Production

 The process of crafting Bazin begins with cotton damask fabric.
 Hand-dyeing, a meticulous and often labor-intensive task undertaken by skilled women, characterizes this traditional artistry.
 The initial steps involve importing materials, predominantly cotton, and occasionally silk or wool from Germany, the Netherlands, or China.
 Following material acquisition, the fabric is precisely cut to standard dimensions.

 To transform the white damask into vibrant Bazin, an elaborate dyeing process ensues.
 The fabric undergoes immersion in a dye bath, followed by rinsing and draining.
 This cycle is repeated until the desired color and intricate patterns emerge.
 Subsequently, the dyed Bazin undergoes a thorough cold water wash to eliminate any remaining products.
 The final step, essential for preventing fabric tearing, involves sun-drying.